michaelneale/clojure-revealjs/README.md

 (you can make changes and refresh)

-# To deploy it for all the world to see:
+# To deploy it for all the world to see (on cloudbees here):
 lein cloudbees deploy

 Edit slides.clj to, um, edit your slides.